nodatime/nodatime/www/unstable/userguide/installation.md

 System requirements
 -------------------

-As of release 1.1, there are two builds of Noda Time: the desktop version and the Portable Class Library version.
+From release 1.1 onwards, there are two builds of Noda Time: the desktop version and the Portable Class Library version.

 The desktop version requires .NET 3.5 (client profile).
 This build also supports Mono, [with some caveats](mono.html).